ajbansal/c_builder/README.rst

 Version History
 ---------------

+0.0.3 : Fix for package installation

+0.0.2 : More support and documentation

 0.0.1 : Initial version, tested upload to pypi

-0.0.2 : More support and documentation